gabsens/DimensionReduction/README.md

 ## NMF

 I didn't have time to implement NMF by myself and just used what is available in `sklearn.decomposition`.
-I merely reproduced the results of Lee & Seung regarding Grolier encyclopedia articles.
+I reproduced the results of Lee & Seung in their foundational 1999 paper regarding Grolier encyclopedia articles.

 ## Disclaimer

-The code and the report is written French, but an English translation should follow shortly.
+The code and the report are written in French, but an English translation should follow shortly.